 The School of Business provides a limited number of graduate teaching assistantships to Ph.D. students.
 Assistantships cover tuition and fees for the fall and spring semesters, as well as three credit hours of tuition for the summer term.
-In addition, students with appointed assistantships receive a monthly stipend and are required to work 20 hours per week on research with faculty during the fall, spring, and summer semesters.
+In addition, students with appointed assistantships receive a monthly stipend and are required to work 20 hours per week on research with faculty (eventually, 10 of these hours will be allocated toward teaching responsibilities).
 Work assignments vary as a student progresses through the program.
 Specific assignments may include research assistance, teaching assistance, and/or other responsibilities that are deemed appropriate.